We have recived suport from Kulturådets Gjesteoppholdsstøtte for arenaer, arrangører og festivaler.

 Venø Gård KUNST is publishing the bok Arthemist Statement 2.6: Why create art that nobody asked for? by Bjørn Venø

 Catwalk Show with creatives from 9 countries and 4 continents.

 Performance Art Bergen visited Stad kommune.

-Krista Vaarala and Javier Rodriguez will be artists in residents in the month of November 2021.
+Krista Vaarala and Javier Rodriguez were artists in residents in the month of November 2021.
 Krista is a rebel and a writer living in a small arctic town Rovaniemi.
 Javier is a visual Artist and cultural facilitator leading Cultural Paths.
-Learn More

 Create public platforms for exploring new ways of communication and interaction away from mainstream culture to allow free flow of different perspectives.
 Take risks by visiting new grounds and not conforming to preconceived ideas.
 Democratise and decentralise art.